nominal-systems/dmi/spec/docs/01-introduction.md

-# Diagnostic Modality Integration API
+# Diagnostic Modality Integrator API
-The Diagnostic Modality Integration API (DMI API) provides common workflows and standardized resource formats for interacting with multiple diagnostic providers through a single interface, by handling all the work specific to each provider and helping partners integrate in a flexible way.
+The Diagnostic Modality Integrator API (DMI API) provides common workflows and standardized resource formats for interacting with multiple diagnostic providers through a single interface, by handling all the work specific to each provider and helping partners integrate in a flexible way.

 ## Concepts
 The following concepts are used throughout the documentation and are building blocks for the API: